 We do not target the additional funding purely at examination performance.
 A strong focus is put upon building self-esteem, confidence and resilience amongst these students.
 We believe that focussing on personal development skills is likely to impact upon academic performance as they develop through Key Stage 3 & 4.

 Teachers are aware of the pupil premium students in their class and are expected, through high quality teaching and learning, to design work to support them.
-All pupil premium students have an individual support plan which explains to their teachers what their barriers to learning are and how they can be best supported.
+Most pupil premium students have an individual support plan which explains to their teachers what their barriers to learning are and how they can be best supported.

 Pupil premium students at King James’s School have a range of barriers to their learning including attendance, behaviour, engagement, resources and family circumstances.
 The personalised approach we adopt with these students includes support that students may not otherwise receive at home.